manzinello/mailgo.js.org/docs/nextjs.md

 Now mailgo is enabled in the entire web app!

-Another running example is my personal website: <https://matteomanzinello.com>
+Another running example (Next.js and also TypeScript) is my personal website: <https://matteomanzinello.com>

 ## Other SSR